 Motivated by the customer satisfaction a general ANN based operation model was built up for plate turning.
-Estimation capabilities of the classical technique and the new approach introduced by the author were compared showing the need of the automatic input-output configuration of the applied ANN models.
+Estimation capabilities of the classical technique and by the authors introduced new approach were compared showing the need of the automatic input-output configuration of the applied ANN models.
 The model building phase indicated that dependencies among parameters of the plate turning process are non-invertable, consequently, there is a free scope for optimisation.
-Compromises among viewpoints of customer, company owner and engineer are presented, showing that the realisation of the new concept works adequately.
+Compromises between viewpoints of customer and producer are presented, showing that the realisation of the new concept works adequately.